CTSRD-CHERI/sail-morello-proofs/README.md

 ## Running the proof

-After the lemma files have been generated using the `gen_lemmas` Makefile target, the `check_proof` Makefile target runs the Isabelle proof (you might have to override some variables pointing to the location of dependencies, e.g.
+With the auto-generated lemma files in place (either downloaded as part of a Github release, or generated using the `gen_lemmas` Makefile target), the `check_proof` Makefile target runs the Isabelle proof (you might have to override some variables pointing to the location of dependencies, e.g.
 `AFP_DIR`).

 Note that the proof might run for several hours (on an i7-10510U CPU at